At PBDA, every student achieves more, regardless of learning differences.

-The School Counselor, Deena Sobel, is a member of the Student Success Team and is a resource for teachers, parents, and students on both campuses.
+The School Counselor, Deena Sobel, is a resource for teachers, parents, and students on both campuses.
 Students are often referred to the counselor by teachers, but due to her open-door policy, many Upper Campus students come on their own, as needed.

 Mrs. Sobel communicates with parents after individual meetings and acts as a liaison between home and school during times of transition and with outside professionals.
 In addition to one-on-one conversation, Mrs. Sobel also meets with students in small groups, scheduled around academic classes or before school.

 Sobel teaches weekly social-emotional classroom guidance lessons to Fourth Grade, and bi-weekly lessons to Fifth Grade.
 In Sixth Grade, Sobel leads single-gender discussions throughout the year to discuss friendship and conflict resolution.
 Students in Grades 4-6 are also invited to join in casual “lunch bunches” throughout the year.

 Mrs. Sobel presents a three-week-long curriculum, Adolescent Depression Awareness Program (ADAP), to Ninth Grade students.
 The curriculum demystifies mental illness, identifies warning signs of depression in teenagers, and augments discussion about how to seek support for oneself or a friend who might be struggling.